freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-conversation-starters-in-the-break-room/task-55.md

 For example, you ask `What do you do?` to mean `What is your job?`

-When talking about another person like Maria, you say `What does she do?` because `she` is a third person singular (she, he, it), and with these subjects, `do` changes to "does".
+When talking about another person like Maria, you say `What does she do?` because `she` is a third person singular (she, he, it), and with these subjects, `do` changes to `does`.

 # --instructions--